PubMed for Dental Research

 The indexer assigns as many MeSH headings as appropriate to cover the topics of the article (generally 5 to 15).
 When there is no specific heading for a concept, the indexer will use the closest, general heading available.

 Indexers can also assign Subheadings to further describe a particular aspect of a MeSH concept.
-Examples of Subheadings in the list to the left are: therapeutic use, physiology, surgery, drug therapy.
+Examples of Subheadings in this list are: therapeutic use, physiology, surgery, drug therapy.

 The indexer also assigns terms that reflect the characteristics of the group being studied: the age group, human or other animal, male or female.